mendix/docs/content/en/docs/appstore/services/event-broker.md

 {{< figure src="/attachments/appstore/services/event-broker/event_broker_bridges_overview.png">}}

-### 3.6 Configure AWS Acesss Policy for sending Messages to Mendix
+### 3.6 Configure AWS Acesss Policy for Sending Messages to Mendix

 Add this object to your Access Policy of the AWS SQS queue if it is sending message to Mendix.